manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

    :math:`10^{-4}` should have negligible impact on the result.

 You can describe other objects or collections of objects with other scatterers in :mod:`holopy.scattering.scatterer`.
-Go on and take a look or see the More Examples section below, we will still be here when you get back.
+Go on take a look at the code or see the More Examples section below, we will still be here when you get back.

 Defining a Schema